Wabi Wheel Installation

 Wabi wheels come with a fixed/fixed hub.
 This means you can install either a freewheel or fixed cog on either side of the hub.

-To start, always use bike grease when installing a freewheel or cog.
-Lightly apply the grease on the threads of the hub before installion.
+To start, always use bike grease when installing a freewheel or fixed cog/lockring.
+Lightly apply the grease on the threads of the hub before installation.

 Freewheel or Fixed Cog Installation.

 To start, make sure the freewheel or fixed cog/lockring that is being installed has clean, intact threads.
 If there are damaged threads, do not install as it may damage the hub.
 If the threads are dirty, clean them with a degreaser and cloth.